Mission, Vision & Case Statement

 Facilitating a shared community commitment to protecting now our open spaces for future generations.

-The Frontera Land Alliance protects—forever—natural areas, working farms and ranches, water and wildlife for future generations in the west Texas and southern New Mexico region of the Chihuahuan Desert.
-This includes TFLA leadership in education, resource management, and stewardship engaging in collaborative partnerships.
-TFLA promotes and facilitates balance in prudent approaches to ensuring the sustainability of our natural assets.
+The Frontera Land Alliance protects—forever—natural areas, working farms and ranches, water and wildlife in the West Texas and southern New Mexico region of the Chihuahuan Desert by:

 The Frontera Land Alliance Strategic Report 2017: